pc-magas/sercommH300sVoipCredentialsRecovery/README.md

 ## Issues - Pending Development

-1. App is built only via android studio.
-No cli/console builds working via ./gradlew command
-2. Create a build pipeline
+1. Create a build pipeline
-3. Release Into F-droid
+2. Release Into F-droid
-4. Release into Play Store
+3. Release into Play Store
+4. Improve UI
+5. Redetect IP if ip has not been detected.
+6. Save settings into a .txt file

 # Contributing